sco0ter/babbler/xmpp-client/src/site/markdown/basics.md

 The ```XmppSession``` instance is the central object.
 Every other action you will do revolves around this instance (e.g. sending and receiving messages).

-Here\'s an overview over the relation between session and connections:
+Here\'s an overview over the relation between the session and connections:

 ![Architecture](XmppSession.png)

-## Preparing the session
+## Preparing the Session

 Before connecting to a server, you should configure your XMPP session.